barryclark/jekyll-now/_posts/2021-8-8-propagate-const.md

 ---

-In regards to C++ there is one additional that can help remove this weirdness. [`std::experimental::propagate_const`](https://en.cppreference.com/w/cpp/experimental/propagate_const) makes it so that pointers and references give access to const objects when acted on in const methods.
+In regards to C++ there is one addition that can help remove this weirdness. [`std::experimental::propagate_const`](https://en.cppreference.com/w/cpp/experimental/propagate_const) makes it so that pointers and references give access to const objects when acted on in const methods.